Work better together

 Kay offers a “new in Denmark” presentation that can be delivered virtually – and possibly before your new team member ever leaves home – to explain the basics of day-to-day life in Denmark.

 These are some of the questions Kay has been asked during her sessions with newly arrived professionals in Denmark.
-Book Kay to help your new arrival adjust and thrive.

 How can Danes survive and thrive when working with the energetic, excitable Americans?
-And how can Americans better understand Danish flat hierarchy, Janteloven, and humor?

 Based on her books “Working with Americans: Tips for Danes” and “Working with Danes: Tips for Americans” Kay will help Danish and American teams, colleagues, and customers co-operate more smoothly.

-Kay can tailor a presentation to your group and your objectives.
-A former journalist, she can interview selected people in your organization to find out where the pain points are, then address them in a speech or workshop – then disappear! so your team can discuss solutions in private, if you prefer.
+A former journalist, Kay can interview selected people in your organization to find out where the pain points are, then address them in a speech or workshop.

-In addition, she is happy to run a virtual presentation for your team located anywhere in the world.
+Kay can run a virtual presentation for your team located anywhere in the world.

 Looking for a fun event for your company or organization?